Late-time asymptotics for the wave equation on extremal Reissner-Nordstr\"om backgrounds: Introduction

 Many astronomical conclusions are based on calculations for exactly Kerr spacetimes.
 However, time variability might introduce additional observational signatures of extremal black holes, that is features in the observations that are characteristic to the dynamics of extremal black holes.
 The near-horizon geometry provides a great background for probing such signatures.
-Such signatures can be divided in two main categories: gravitational signatures \cite{gralla2016, isco-extremal, ekerr-plunge} and electromagnetic signatures \cite{extreme-optical1,extreme-optical2, grallastrominger}.
-The asymptotics of the present paper derive a new gravitational signature (see the discussion at the end of Section \ref{sec:Introduction}).
-The physical details will be discussed in upcoming work.
+Such signatures can be divided in two main categories: gravitational signatures \cite{gralla2016, ekerr-plunge} and electromagnetic signatures \cite{extreme-optical2, grallastrominger}.
+The asymptotics of the present paper derive a new gravitational signature \cite{extremal-prl} (see the discussion at the end of Section 1.1).

 {\textbf{Supersymmetry, holography and quantum gravity}}